kmarkus/rFSM/doc/README.txt

       =doo= in to avoid clashes with the identically named Lua keyword).

-      =bool doo(fsm, state, 'doo')=
+  bool doo(fsm, state, 'doo')

       This function is called repetitively while a state remains active, that is no events trigger an outgoing transition and the do function has not yet completed.
-The bool returned defines wheter the doo is active or idle.
+The bool return value defines wheter the doo is active or idle.
 In practice this means: if doo does not return true and there are no other events, doo will be called in a tight loop.